 Like the federal EEOC, the state OCRC will review and investigate your complaint.
 Before the investigation starts, the investigator will ask you and the employer if you wish to use mediation to try to resolve your complaint.
 If either of you refuse, or if you and the employer do not reach an agreement, the OCRC investigation will continue.

-If the OCRC investigator finds probable cause to believe that the employer violated laws which prohibit employment discrimination, the OCRC will again try to assist you and the employer to reach an agreement to settle your complaint through mediation.
+If the OCRC investigator finds probable cause to believe that the employer violated laws that prohibit employment discrimination, the OCRC will again try to assist you and the employer to reach an agreement to settle your complaint through mediation.

 "Probable cause" is a standard that OCRC applies to decide whether to pursue or to dismiss a complaint against an employer.
-An OCRC determination of probable cause means that the investigator found facts strong enough for OCRC to believe that the employer probably violated laws which prohibit employment discrimination.
+An OCRC determination of probable cause means that the investigator found facts strong enough for OCRC to believe that the employer probably violated laws that prohibit employment discrimination.

 If you reach an agreement with the employer during the OCRC investigation or after the investigation is completed, your part of the settlement agreement will be to withdraw your OCRC complaint and probably to give up your right to sue the employer in court.
-LRS recommends that you consult a lawyer to help you decide whether to accept a settlement agreement, modify its language, or to proceed with your complaint.
+DRO recommends that you consult a lawyer to help you decide whether to accept a settlement agreement, modify its language, or to proceed with your complaint.

 You are not required to participate in OCRC mediation.
 The decision whether or not to participate in mediation is yours.
 DRO's experience is that the mediation process can often help you understand the strength of the employer's case and what evidence the employer might use against you during the investigation or at a hearing.
 The decision whether or not to accept a settlement is yours but OCRC has the power to reach a settlement with the employer without your agreement.

-If the OCRC finds probable cause to believe that the employer violated laws which prohibit employment discrimination, the OCRC will issue its own complaint against the employer.
+If the OCRC finds probable cause to believe that the employer violated laws that prohibit employment discrimination, the OCRC will issue its own complaint against the employer.
 At this point, the OCRC will be represented by a lawyer from the Attorney General's office.
 This lawyer may again try to settle the case, and has the authority to reach an agreement with the employer to settle it without your consent.
 If a settlement is not reached, OCRC will present its own complaint against the employer during a formal hearing, either before an administrative law judge or before an OCRC commissioner.
-A hearing is not a trial in court, and the rules of evidence which apply to court trials do not apply to hearings.
+A hearing is not a trial in court, and the rules of evidence that apply to court trials do not apply to these hearings.
 However, you have the right to submit written and oral arguments to support your complaint, and you have the right to question witnesses at the hearing.
 The employer will probably be represented by their own lawyers at the hearing.
-LRS recommends that you consult and be represented at the hearing by a lawyer as well.
+DRO recommends that you consult and be represented at the hearing by a lawyer as well.

-After the hearing, the presiding administrative law judge or OCRC commissioner will make recommendations to the OCRC about whether the employer violated laws which prohibit employment discrimination.
+After the hearing, the presiding administrative law judge or OCRC commissioner will make recommendations to the OCRC about whether the employer violated laws that prohibit employment discrimination.
 This process can take as long as two years after the hearing is concluded.
 The OCRC will issue a final order based on these recommendations.
 The OCRC's final order may require the employer to remedy the harm done to you in a variety of ways (see Remedies section).
 The OCRC's order is legally binding.

-Like the federal EEOC, the state OCRC may find no probable cause to believe that the employer violated laws which prohibit employment discrimination.
+Like the federal EEOC, the state OCRC may find no probable cause to believe that the employer violated laws that prohibit employment discrimination.
 OCRC may dismiss your complaint at any time during the complaint process.
 You will be notified of the dismissal in writing.
 When you receive notice of the dismissal, you have the following options:

 - Request reconsideration by OCRC.
 Your request must be in writing, and must be received by OCRC within ten days of the date on the dismissal letter.
 You can request to present your case to the OCRC commissioners.

 - Request a review by EEOC, if your charge has been dual-filed with EEOC.
 Your request must be in writing, and must be received by the EEOC office within fifteen days of the date on the dismissal letter.
-Some courts have held that you must receive a right-to-sue notice from the EEOC to file a complaint based on federal law, such as the Americans with Disabilities Act.

 - File a lawsuit in court.
 You may file a lawsuit based on state law claims in a state court.
 Some courts have held that you cannot file a lawsuit based on federal law claims, including the Americans with Disabilities Act, in federal court unless you have received a right-to-sue notice from the federal EEOC.